2) �� �������� ���������� �������� �������� �� ��� ������� ������ � ������������.

 8. Most jobs became ... most immediately, wages... .

 II.
-Say whether these statements are true or false and if they are false, say why.
+Say whether these statements are true or false and if they are false, say why.1.
+After World War II many nations realised to integrate but not to be alone.

 2. Five regional groups have been established to provide some measures of economic integration.